revilowaldow/IDRotF-Obsidian/Session Notes/2025/08 28 - Session 28.md

 2 pearls 100gp

 Looking for The Codicil of White
-An ancient tome that is rumored to contain
+An ancient tome that is rumoured to contain

 9 tatter pieces of indigo fabric lined with gold thread 25gp each 3 pieces of quartz 50gp aquamarine (cracked) 250gp scrimshaw figurine of archer etched with magical script

-more gold
+221gp

 statues/figurines
 gemstones
 leaf
 glow
+bow